 Originally published in Seres Urbanos, El País (Spain)

 The Right to the City is a framework for collective action for Climate Justice that puts the Planet and its communities at the center of the agendas.

 We are experiencing a confrontation between the human species and the environment.
-A disconnect between economic decisions and their social and environmental impacts, and the realization that actions to mitigate Climate Change do not focus on the well-being of people and the preservation of ecosystems, but rather replicate old profit-seeking strategies and they do not tackle inequalities.
+There is a disconnection between economic decisions and their social and environmental impacts.
+Actions to mitigate climate change do not focus on the well-being of people and the preservation of ecosystems, but reproduce old profit-seeking strategies.

 We have to be clear in recognizing that humans and nature are part of the same ecosystem, and act accordingly.

 To resolve this disconnection, the Global Platform for the Right to the City proposes the paradigm of the Right to the City, a collective human right that connects Human Rights with the territory, which recognizes and strengthens urban-rural linkages, with special attention to the communities in vulnerable situations.
 The goal is to achieve an adequate standard of living for everyone while preserving the environment.
 This right is aligned with the notions of Climate and Environmental Justice and is a frame of reference that is already guiding collective and equitable Climate Action.

 Today, we celebrate World Environment Day.
 This day begins the United Nations Decade on Ecosystem Restoration, which aims to prevent, stop and reverse the degradation of ecosystems on all continents and oceans; to help eradicate poverty, combat climate change, and prevent mass extinctions.